-This is a long-term policy as results can only be seen after a considerable period of time.
+Public Education is a long-term policy as results can only be seen after a considerable period of time.
 This is especially true in changing habits and mind-sets of the population.
+This can be challenging when it involves addictive habits.
+For example, smokers may not see the need to change their habits despite being presented with greater information about the harmful effects smoking brings about to one's health.

-For example, it is rather difficult to persuade the general public to go for routine health check-ups simply because most people do not see the need as they are relatively healthy.
+Further, it is also difficult to persuade the general public to go for routine health check-ups simply because most people do not see the need to as they deem that they are relatively healthy.
+Hence, the effectiveness of public education is subject to the level of receptivity of the public to the information shared.